 At any level, campaign fundamentals can mean the difference between building a winning or losing political campaign strategy.
 A lot of this will seem like common sense (and it is), but bear with me, because a lot of this stuff often falls by the wayside as campaigns are being built.
 In essence, a strong political campaign strategy (meaning, the overall plan to achieve an electoral victory) should rest on a foundation of some very basic building blocks and principles that will help to carry you across the finish line.

 Don’t run unless you have a chance to win.
 Running repeatedly is not a sound strategy when it comes to building name recognition or creating a road map to victory.
 “Oh, that person has run for office and lost nine times—they definitely seem like the right choice to solve my community’s problems,” said no one, EVER.
 In fact, it’s often the case that the more times you run and lose, the less likely you are to win.
 Do the name recognition work in advance by building your credentials and credibility in your district.
-More to the point, don’t decide to run and then try to justify it.
+More to the point, don’t decide to run and then try to justify it, sit down and ask yourself, "Why do I want to run for office?"
 Take a hard look at what it takes to win (qualifications, political circumstances, fundraising metrics, etc.) and with all of that information in view, make an educated decision about whether there’s a real path to victory.